Panel Policies - What You Need to Know

 If for some reason you can’t run your panel, you must notify the Panels Committee as soon as possible.

-On the chance that you discover you cannot run you panel prior to Anime Banzai, and you do not notify us so your panel makes it into the printed convention schedule we will still consider you obligated to appear.
+After receiving a confirmation email that your panel has been selected for Anime Banzai, if you discover you cannot run your panel and you do not notify us, we will still consider you obligated to appear.
 If you do not appear and do not contact us, we will classify you as a “no show” and you WILL be banned from running any future panels at Anime Banzai.
-Exceptions will be made for emergencies, but only if you contact us as soon as possible.
+Exceptions may be made for emergencies, but only if you contact us as soon as possible.

-All panelists must be pre-registered for Anime Banzai in order to host a panel.
-We will notify panelists as their panels are accepted so they can pre-register if they haven’t already.
-If you submit a panel idea after the pre-registration deadline, you must be pre-registered for your panel to be considered.
+All primary panelists must be a pre-registered attendee for Anime Banzai in order to host a panel.
+We will notify primary panelists as their panels are accepted so they can pre-register if they haven’t already.
+If you submit a panel idea after the pre-registration deadline (no exceptions will be made), you must be pre-registered for your panel to be considered.

-Every primary panelist at the completion of their panel qualifies for a coupon of 50% off a single Anime Banzai Merchandise Item.
+Every primary panelist at the completion of their panel qualifies for ONE coupon of 50% off a single Anime Banzai Merchandise Item.
 If you successfully run more than one panel, you (as the primary panelist) will qualify for a coupon for each one.
 Coupons need to be picked up immediately after the completion of your panel from a member of the Panels Committee (located at the Panels Check In at Anime Banzai.)
+Coupons for co-panelists are not available.

-If you as a panelist host two panels in the previous year and at least two panels this current year, we will cover your pre-registration in advance.
-If you feel you qualify for this, you need to notify us at email@example.com as you submit your panel forms.
-We CANNOT reimburse you if you pay for pre-registration, so all panel forms need to be submitted and arrangements made as far in advance of the pre-registration as possible to avoid confusion.
+If you as a primary panelist host two panels in the previous year and at least two panels this current year, we will cover your pre-registration in advance.
+If you feel you qualify for this, you need to notify us at firstname.lastname@example.org as you submit your panel forms.
+We CANNOT reimburse you if you have already paid for pre-registration, so all panel forms need to be submitted and arrangements made as far in advance of the pre-registration deadline (we cannot make exceptions to pre-registration deadline) as possible.

 Note: Unless the requirements above are met and/or specific arrangements are already in effect, it is each panelist’s responsibility to provide their own admission to the convention.